hallofdreams/hallofdreams.github.io/_posts/2021-01-01-advent-of-code-2015-felipe-rust.md

 Note that this is optimzied from my first pass solution which used two loops.
 It made sense to roll part 1 into part 2.
 The only slightly tricky optimization I do in this first pass is sorting the list of dimensions, so that length and width are always the smallest.
 It avoids us having to do extra computations and take the minimum, or having a bunch of if statements to replicate the sort.
 Since the list is only length three, it should be relatively quick.
 After the fact Dave and I compared our code and found that sorting was about as time consuming as taking the minimum twice, which is what his code does.

 I looked at this, and I was pretty satisifed with my solution.
-It ran in 331 seconds (not counting the file time), and produced the correct answers.
+It ran in 331 microseconds (not counting the file time), and produced the correct answers.
 Certainly much faster than almost any interpreted language, and a fairly neat solution.

 A brief digression on timing here.
 You may have noticed Dave consistently gets better times than I do.
 We did a little testing, it turns out that `cargo run --release` has different perfomance profiles on different OS.
 I'm running on Windows, Dave is running on linux, and my solutions run much faster on his machine than mine, despite similar hardware profiles.
 I tested on a really crummy linux box, and it was about 100% faster to run than on Windows.
 Out of curiosity we also tested on a Mac and found it ran even slower, so it's evident that for some reason rust is much more performant on linux.
 We're planning to talk about this further in a later post after we run some tests.